 They can obtain this information in a variety of ways and even directly from you by pretending to be an employee from a store, your card company, or a services provider.

-Some websites like many of the best online casinos put in place measures to avoid such schemes.
+When getting 10/20/50 up to 100 free spins when adding card, some websites like many of the best online casinos put in place measures to avoid such schemes.
 The KYC procedure (Know Your Customer) verifies if the person using the card is the actual owner.